Skip to main content

 • --search-audit-tsv FILE writes a tab-separated audit of ontology search results for mapping-file-driven conversions such as csv2bff, redcap2bff, and cdisc2bff, including the effective configured search mode, whether each lookup matched the DB or fell back to NA, and the per-row lookup resolution (exact, similarity, or fallback_na).

 • --stream is mainly relevant for large OMOP inputs.
+Use --no-stream to force the default in-memory mode when a wrapper or previous option may have enabled streaming.

 Important options